jtremback/cross-chain-validation/ccv.md

         unbondingTimes.insert((UnbondingPeriod + chain.blockTime(), packet.updates))

         # update the chain's validator set
-        chain.applyValidatorSetUpdate(update)
+        chain.applyValidatorSetChange(update)

-        # trigger the ValidatorSetUpdate condition
+        # trigger the ValidatorSetChange condition
-        trigger <ValidatorSetUpdate, update>
+        trigger <ValidatorSetChange, update>

     for (unbondingTime, updates) in unbondingTimes:
         # if the change is fully unbonded
         if chain.blockTime()) >= unbondingTime:
-            # send an ValidatorSetUpdateAck to the parent chain
+            # send an ValidatorSetChangeAck to the parent chain
-            packet: ValidatorSetUpdateAck = {
+            packet: ValidatorSetChangeAck = {
                 "updates": updates
             }
             chain.sendPacket(parentId, packet)